Does Ritalin Show as Amphetamines on Drug Tests?

 However, because so many people take Ritalin and other similar medications, it is also not uncommon for a person to find an unused or forgotten prescription in the medicine cabinet of a family member or close friend.
 Regardless of how you started down the path of substance abuse, we are available to help.

-Our admissions process is simple and uncomplicated and is geared towards taking as much stress off of you and your loved ones as possible.
+Our admissions process is simple and uncomplicated and is geared toward taking as much stress off of you and your loved ones as possible.
 Simply give us a call to get started or to learn more about our program of prescription drug addiction recovery.